 In addition, every effort is taken to ensure transition times are successfully managed.
-One Page Profile documents have been developed for children who have special educational needs as this document provides vital information for all staff who may come into contact with a child ie. supply teacher, lunchtime organiser.
-Further information regarding One Page Profiles can be found on our school website.
+Some children complete transition passports about themselves to inform their next teacher/school.
 Teachers take part in transition meetings so they have complete knowledge of the needs of all children in their class.
 Additional visits to new classes or new schools are also arranged to support and re-assure pupils and Parents/Carers.